-Conduct Probation: Any student found to be engaging in unprofessional/inappropriate behavior occurring in the classroom, laboratory or clinical settings will result in conduct probation for one semester.
+Academic Probation : Any student found to be engaging in unprofessional or inappropriate behavior that occurs in the classroom, laboratory, or clinical settings through the course of completing the MLT Program may be placed on academic probation for their conduct for one semester.
 These behaviors are outlined in the NWFSC Student Code of Conduct, this handbook (see professional behavior section below), and the clinical education handbook.
+Probation may be put in place even while any procedures are being followed to review the behavior.
 Any such subsequent behavior will result in immediate dismissal from the program.